angular/angular/aio/content/start/index.md

 Congratulations!
 You've completed your first Angular app!

-You have a basic online store catalog, with a product list, "Share" button, and "Notify Me" button.
+You have a basic online store catalog with a product list, "Share" button, and "Notify Me" button.
 You've learned about the foundation of Angular: components and template syntax.
 You've also learned how the component class and template interact, and how components communicate with each other.